Sponsored post. Sustainable tourism - Thailand takes the lead is written by Circle Colberg.

 If you want to challenge the taste buds, do not deceive yourself for a dinner on Michelin-starred restaurants PRU.
 With a well-deserved 'MICHELIN Green Star', the restaurant offers an innovative style of food with special and local ingredients grown on the restaurant's organic farm.
 A top-class dining experience where you get the best of all corners of the world.

 If you dream of experiencing exotic animals in Thailand, you need to be a little careful.
 Take a big arc around elephant rides and animal shows where monkeys, elephants and tigers appear.
-Instead, you can visit The Gibbon Project in Phuket, which rescues and rehabilitates the endangered gibbon monkeys so they can be released into a safe habitat in the Thai jungle.
+Instead, you can visit The Gibbon Project i Phuket, which rescues and rehabilitates the endangered gibbon monkeys so that they can be released into a safe habitat in the Thai jungle.
 You can also stop by Phuket Elephant Sanctuary, which helps retired elephants return to the wild.

 Nature restoration is in full swing and both sharks and turtles have returned to the island and the waters around.